vimmuyengwa/tswd-portfolio-vimbaiM/critique-by-design.md

 # The World Happiness Report

-For my data visualization critizue, I chose to analyze the World Happiness Report which collects happiness data for approximately 143 countries in a 3 year period.
+For my data visualization critique, I chose to analyze the World Happiness Report which collects happiness data for approximately 143 countries in a 3 year period.
 The report is updated annually.

 ## Step one: the visualization